 I’ve seen many articles describing how to make a crystal.
 It’s one of those activities that kids LOVE, and I’ve been waiting to make some crystals with my girls for a while.
-With Easter coming I thought it would be really fun to see if we could make them in the shape of Easter eggs.
+With Easter coming I thought it would be really fun to see if we could make crystals in the shape of Easter eggs and bunnies.

 FIND EVEN MORE EASTER THEME ACTIVITIES IN OUR PRINTABLE EASTER LESSON PLANS.

 Materials for Making Crystals

 - Borax powder

 - Bamboo Skewer (or similar object like a pencil or chopstick)

 - Boiling Water